josbeir/cakephp-docs-md/docs/5/en/orm/entities.md

 When using the `newEntity()` and `patchEntity()` methods in the `Table` objects you can customize mass assignment protection with options.
-Please refer to the [changing-accessible-fields](#changing-accessible-fields) section for more information.
+Please refer to the [Changing Accessible Fields](#changing-accessible-fields) section for more information.

 ### Bypassing Field Guarding